Pranv45/IPL-Win-Predictor/README.md

     docker run --rm -v "$(pwd):/app" spark-env:latest spark-submit scripts/ingest_and_process.py
     ```

+Let's quickly break down this command:

+docker run: The command to start a new container.

+--rm: Automatically removes the container when the script finishes.
+This keeps things clean.

+-v "$(pwd):/app": This is the most important part.
+It mounts your current project directory ($(pwd)) into the /app directory inside the container.
+This allows the script inside the container to access your data/ and scripts/ folders.

+spark-env:latest: The name of the image we want to use.

+spark-submit scripts/ingest_and_process.py: This is the command that gets executed inside the container.
+It tells Spark to run our Python script.

 ### Expected Outcome

 After the script runs successfully, a new directory will be created at `data/processed/processed_ipl_data.parquet`, containing the final, feature-engineered dataset ready for model training.